Churches of Christ in Australia: History

-It is part of the Restoration Movement with historical influences from the United States and Britain, although it was the British influences that dominated in colonial Australia in the nineteenth century.
-Congregations in South Australia, Victoria and New South Wales were established at the initiative of individuals who travelled to these colonies to pursue employment opportunities.
-Elsewhere in Australia Churches of Christ congregations were established as missionary initiatives: Tasmania in the 1870s, Queensland in 1882 and Western Australia in 1891.
-In the beginning Churches of Christ in Australia (known as 'Disciples' until the 1860s) relied heavily on lay ministers who tended to preach in a dry and reasoning manner, maintained congregational autonomy under the governance of elders, strictly observed what they believed were New Testament patterns (especially weekly Lord's Supper and baptism by immersion), and took a 'common sense' approach to reading the Bible.
-However, practices of ministry, structures of governance, worship and theology have all changed over time and this has raised issues of identity for the Churches of Christ in Australia.
+As part of the Restoration Movement with historical influences from the United States and Britain, the Church was influenced by the British culture that dominated in colonial Australia in the nineteenth century.
+Congregations in the colonies of New South Wales, South Australia, and Victoria, were established at the initiative of individuals who travelled to these colonies to pursue employment opportunities.
+Elsewhere in Australia Churches of Christ congregations were established as missionary initiatives: in colonial Van Diemen's Land (now Tasmania) in the 1870s, colonial Queensland in 1882, and colonial Western Australia in 1891.

+In the beginning Churches of Christ in Australia relied heavily on lay ministers, known as 'Disciples' until the 1860s, who tended to preach in a dry and reasoning manner, maintained congregational autonomy under the governance of elders, strictly observed what they believed were New Testament patterns (especially weekly Lord's Supper and baptism by immersion), and took a "common sense" approach to reading the Bible.

+However, practices of ministry, structures of governance, worship, and theology have all changed over time and this has raised issues of identity for the Churches of Christ in Australia.
 The Churches of Christ in Australia are more similar to the Christian Church in the United States (most Churches of Christ in the United States sing a capella, whereas most Churches of Christ in Australia use musical instruments, as does the Christian Church in the United States).